Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Conclusions

 \section{Conclusions}

-In this paper we have given an overview of the process of scattering and absorption of a massless scalar field impinging on a charged dilatonic black hole within the framework of EMd gravity.
+In this paper, we have given an overview of the process of scattering and absorption of a massless scalar field impinging on a charged dilatonic black hole within the framework of EMd gravity.
 While some of the results of Sec.
-III appear elsewhere, we motived these results by confronting the analytical formulae with several numerical simulations.
-We obtained the differential cross-section in three different ways and compared with the one associated to the backward glory effect along with the semi-analytic estimation of the glory effect based on the logaritmic approximation, which seems to differ by $1\%$ from the standard estimation of the glory effect.
-Near the critical angle, $\theta_{c}=\pi$, we found that the larger the charge-to-mass ratio $q$ is then the smaller the amplitude of the differential cross-section becomes.
-In fact, the dilatonic charged black hole has smaller amplitude, near the critical angle, than the Reissner-Nordstr\"om case.
-Using the partial wave method for massless scalar field we numerically integrated the Schr\"odinger-like equation to reconstruct the partial and total absorption cross-sections in terms of the decoupling parameter $M\omega$.
+III appears elsewhere; we motived these results by confronting the analytical formulae with several numerical simulations.
+We obtained the differential cross-section in three different ways.
+First, we compared it with the one associated with the backward glory effect and the semi-analytic estimation of the glory effect based on the logarithmic approximation, which seems to differ by $1\%$ from the standard estimation of the glory effect.
+Near the critical angle, $\theta=\pi$, we found that the larger the charge-to-mass ratio $q$, the smaller the amplitude of the differential cross-section becomes.
+The dilatonic charged black hole has smaller amplitude, near the critical angle than the Reissner-Nordstr\"om case.
+Using the partial wave method for a massless scalar field, we numerically integrated the Schr\"odinger-like equation to reconstruct the partial and total absorption cross-sections in terms of the decoupling parameter $M\omega$.
 For instance, we showed that the total absorption cross-section has smaller amplitudes than Reissner-Nordstr\"om for mild frequency $M\omega \in (0.4, 1.2)$.
-We carried on by considering the absorption cross-section in the limit of high-frequency and discovered the existence of two different kinds of complex behaviors, also know as the fine structure and the hyperfine structure.
-The reason for selecting those names is based on the order of magnitude of their amplitudes in terms of $\omega r_{\rm{h}}$.
+We carried on by considering the absorption cross-section in the limit of high-frequency and discovered the existence of two different kinds of complex behaviors, also known as the fine structure and the hyperfine structure.
 We have validated these results by estimating the relative errors among the numerical solution and the approximated absorption cross-sections.